Penaz91/LibreSplit/README.md

 - **How do I change the default keybinds?**

-    You can change the keybinds using the `gsettings` command.
+    You can change the keybinds by editing your `settings.json` file (usually inside the `~/.config/libresplit` folder).

     See [Settings and Keybinds](docs/settings-keybinds.md) for some examples and more information.

 - **How do I make the keybinds global?**

-    You can set the `global-hotkeys` property as `true` using `gsettings`.
-See [Settings and Keybinds](docs/settings-keybinds.md).
+    You can set the `global_hotkeys` property as `true` by editing your `settings.json` file.

-    Wayland users experienced crashes when enabled `global-hotkeys`, so this settings is ignored for Wayland desktops.
-We are working towards a way to bring global hotkeys to everyone.
+    Wayland users experienced crashes when enabled `global_hotkeys`, so this settings is ignored for Wayland desktops.

+    See [Settings and Keybinds](docs/settings-keybinds.md) for more information and workarounds for Wayland.

 - **Can I modify LibreSplit's appearance?**